 Radium Hot Springs

 The Visitor Centre offers a wildlife exhibit which includes a number of educational pieces: a mountain goat, a bighorn sheep, a black bear, cougar and a loon.
 There is also a Ktunaxa (First Nations) heritage exhibit offering an interpretive centre with artifacts.
-This area is home to hundreds of kilometres of world-class trails, including the Old Coach, Juniper, Sinclair Canyon and Lake Lillian trails; plus other activities, such as golfing (9, 18-hole championship golf courses), watersports on Lake Windermere and zipline/segway tours.
+This area is home to hundreds of kilometres of world-class trails, including the Old Coach, Juniper, Sinclair Canyon and Lake Lillian trails; plus other activities, such as golfing (9, 18-hole championship golf courses), watersports on Windermere Lake and zipline/segway experience in this epic mountain community.

 Located within the park but only a short drive to Radium Hot Springs.
 The 242 site campground is open during the summer until mid-October.
 Reservations are recommended for all the sites (19 walk-in tent sites, 50 power/water/sewer sites, 38 sites with electricity and 125 unserviced sites).